 Implication |

-Principle | Information has a lifecycle |
+Information has 1 location |

 |